 Phenotypic diversity (Δμ*) evaluated at the steady state as a function of straying rate m and trait heritability h2.
 The descrete jump occurs as the system crosses the fold bifurcation; lower phenoytic diversity emerges with higher straying rates and in the alternative steady state regime.

 Increased rates of straying lowers phenotypic diversity (Δμ*=|μi(t)-μj(t)|, evaluated at the steady state) because both local and remote populations are increasingly homogenized.
-The loss of phenotypic diversity with increased straying is greater if trait heritability is low because the selective forces acting against trait means far from the local optima are lessened.
+The loss of phenotypic diversity with increased straying is greater if trait heritability is low because traits take longer to go back to their local optima than they do when heritability is large.
+Hence straying counters the effect of diversifying local adaptation.
 Less intuitively, we observe a discrete jump towards low phenotypic diversity as the fold bifurcation is crossed (figure [fig:traitdiff]).
 Although the development of alternative stable states elevates the portfolio effect due to the variance-dampening effects of the aggregate, entering this dynamic regime also results in a substantial decline in phenotypic diversity, which may have less predictable adverse effects on the population.

 (a) Median portfolio effect as a function of stray rate m given heritability is h2<0.5 for habitats with increasing heterogeneity as measured by the difference in regional trait optima Δθ. (b) Median portfolio effects as shown in (a) are denoted by the solid lines.
 Point pairs connected by a horizontal line represent the PE as a function of density dependent straying rates, evaluated for both low- and high-density populations at equilibrium.
 The lower straying rate of a pair is for the larger population; the higher straying rate is for the smaller population.
 The different steady state regimes that give rise to the range of straying rates were obtained by varying the individual straying probability m0 (where m0 and m* are linearly related).